Israel declares war and bombards Gaza as fighting rages for second day after Hamas attack

 Meanwhile, Hamas and the smaller Islamic Jihad group claimed to have taken captive more than 130 people from inside Israel and brought them into Gaza, saying they would be traded for the release of thousands of Palestinians imprisoned by Israel.
 The announcement, though unconfirmed, was the first sign of the scope of abductions.

-The captives are known to include soldiers and civilians, including women, children and elderly — mostly Israelis but also some other nationalities.
+The captives are known to include soldiers and civilians, including women, children and older adults — mostly Israelis but also some people of other nationalities.
 The Israeli military said only that the number of captives is “significant.”

-As many as 1,000 Hamas fighters were involved in Saturday morning’s assault, according to U.S. Secretary of State Antony Blinken, speaking on ABC’s “This Week.”
+As many as 1,000 Hamas fighters were involved in Saturday morning’s assault, U.S. Secretary of State Antony Blinken said, speaking on ABC’s “This Week.”
 The high figure underscored the extent of planning by the militant group ruling Gaza, which has said it launched the attack in response to mounting Palestinian suffering under Israel's occupation and blockade of Gaza.

-The gunmen rampaged for hours, gunning down civilians and snatching people in towns, along highways and at a techno music festival attended by thousands in the desert near Gaza.
+The gunmen rampaged for hours, gunning down civilians and snatching people in towns, along highways and at a techno music festival attended by thousands in the desert.
 The rescue service Zaka said it removed about 260 bodies from the festival, and that number was expected to rise.
-It was not clear how many of those bodies were already included in Israel’s toll.
+It was not clear how many of those bodies were already included in Israel’s overall toll.

 In response, Israel hit more than 800 targets in Gaza so far, its military said, including airstrikes that leveled much of the town of Beit Hanoun in the enclave’s northeast corner.

 Israeli Rear Adm.
 Daniel Hagari told reporters Hamas was using the town as a staging ground for attacks.
-There was no immediate word on casualties, and most of the community’s population of tens of thousands of people likely fled before the bombardment.
+There was no immediate word on casualties, and most of the community’s population of tens of thousands likely fled beforehand.

 “We will continue to attack in this way, with this force, continuously, on all gathering (places) and routes” used by Hamas, Hagari said.